-- 1. Cartridge jumps in the inner grooves: See if the tube can travel towards the centre of the record- check that position of the tonearm is correct with protractor for distance. - 2.
-Cartridge is too close to the record edge: Check if the tube travels too much toward the centre of the record- check that position of the tonearm is correct with protractor for distance. - 3.
-Headshell cannot be removed- check that the screw is released enough with Allen key.
+1. Cartridge jumps in the inner grooves: See if the tube can travel towards the centre of the record- check that position of the tonearm is correct with protractor for distance.

+2A.
+Cartridge is too close to the record edge: Check if the tube travels too much toward the centre of the record- check that position of the tonearm is correct with protractor for distance and spindle to armbase distance is 212 mm.